telus/tds-core/.github/ISSUE_TEMPLATE/defect_template.md

 ## Description

-- Description of the defect
+* Description of the defect

 ## Reproduction Steps

-- Click this thing
+* Click this thing
-- Now click this
+* Now click this
-- Observe this happens
+* Observe this happens

 ## Reproduction Percentage (if applicable)

-- 0/10 times
+* 0/10 times

 ## Meta

-- [ ] TDS version: vX.Y.Z
+* TDS version: vX.Y.Z
-- [ ] Willing to develop solution
+* Willing to develop solution: Yes/No
-- [ ] Has workaround
+* Has workaround: Yes/No
-- [ ] High impact
+* High impact: Yes/No

 ## Screenshots

-- Include any relevant screenshots
+* Include any relevant screenshots